Alex Smith (footballer, born 1985): Far North Queensland Heat

 In late 2013, Smith decided to sign with Far North Queensland FC.
-Citing a desire to give back and help develop some young players, Smith hoped to help the club develop.
-He was also awaiting his Australian citizenship, which would allow him a possible return to the A-League.
-While in Cairns, Smith held numerous coaching clinics, school clinics, holiday clinics and has also travelled to communities up in Cape York Peninsula, like Weipa, to help young football talents and coaches to better learn their game.
+He was awaiting his Australian citizenship, which would allow him a possible return to the A-League.
 Smith's first game for the Heat was against their rivals Northern Fury FC in Townsville.
 In the 44th minute, the captain scored the opening goal of FNQ FC Heat's 2014 campaign and his first goal for the club.
 Smith helped his side reach the inaugural FFA Cup round of 32 where they played away to Sydney United 58.
 Moreover, his 18 league goals guided the heat to a top two finish in only their second season since formation.
 However, his hat-trick in the Semi Final against Olympic FC was not enough to get the side into their first National Premier Leagues Queensland Grand Final.

 In 2015, his goal scoring ability again helped his team reach the FFA Cup for a second consecutive year.
 In seven FFA Cup games in his time at the Heat, he scored 13 goals.